Configure Decoder Rules

 NetWitness uses a rule parser that strictly defines valid syntax for rules and queries.
 When a Core service encounters invalid syntax, it writes a warning in the NetWitness logs indicating the error.

-Note: NetWitness 11.x does not support parsing of legacy syntax rules (as version 10.6 did).
-After you update to NetWitness 11.x, rules with invalid syntax are highlighted in the user interface, and no rules will be applied until the invalid rules are corrected.
+Note: NetWitness Platform does not support parsing of legacy syntax rules.
+After you update to NetWitness latest version, rules with invalid syntax are highlighted in the user interface, and no rules will be applied until the invalid rules are corrected.
 The Rule Editor provides additional tooltips.
 After you fix the rules, the highlights disappear.
 See Fix Rules with Invalid Syntax.

 The /decoder/config/rules/rule.errors and /concentrator/config/rules/rule.errors stats, contain the count of rules with errors.
 If rule.errors is nonzero, NetWitness generates a Health and Wellness alert to indicate that you need to fix the rules.